M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 Overriding or dynamic polymorphism occurs during the runtime, but the static methods are loaded and looked up at the compile time statically.
 Hence, these methods cant be overridden

 ### :coffee: <span style="color: aqua">What is the point of garbage collection & what area of memory does it address?</span>
 The main objective of this process is to free up the memory space occupied by the unnecessary and unreachable objects during the Java program execution by deleting those unreachable objects.
 This ensures that the memory resource is used efficiently, but it provides no guarantee that there would be sufficient memory for the program execution.
-Focuses on the heap
+Focuses on the heap and is facilitated by the JVM.

 ### :coffee: <span style="color: aqua">Does Java Operate: "Pass by Reference" or "Pass by Value"?</span>
-Call by Value means calling a method with a parameter as value.
-Through this, the argument value is passed to the parameter.
-While Call by Reference means calling a method with a parameter as a reference.
-Through this, the argument reference is passed to the parameter.
-In call by value, the modification done to the parameter passed does not reflect in the caller's scope while in the call by reference, the modification done to the parameter passed are persistent and changes are reflected in the caller's scope.
-But Java uses only call by value.
-It creates a copy of references and pass them as value to the methods.
+Java uses only call by value.
+It creates a copy of a reference and passes them as value to a method.
 If reference contains objects, then the value of an object can be modified in the method but not the entire object.
 When an object is passed by value, this means that a copy of the object is passed.
 Thus, even if changes are made to that object, it does not affect the original value.
 When an object is passed by reference, this means that the actual object is not passed, rather a reference of the object is passed.
 Thus, any changes made by the external method, are also reflected in all places.

 ### :coffee: <span style="color: aqua">What happens if there is no static modifier in the main method signature in Java?</span>
 There wouldn't be any compilation error.
 But then the program is run, since the JVM cant map the main method signature, the code throws “NoSuchMethodError” error at the runtime.